Baba Gurditta

 Baba Gurditta (5 November 1613 – 15 March 1638, Gurmukhi: ਗੁਰਦਿੱਤਾ) was the son of Guru Hargobind (sixth Sikh guru), and the father of Guru Har Rai (seventh Sikh guru) of Sikhism.
 (Note: His name is alternatively spelt as 'Gurdita'.)
-There is a gurudwara in Kiratpur Sahib, Punjab which is in remembrance of Baba Gurditta.
+There is a gurdwara in Kiratpur Sahib, Punjab which is in remembrance of Baba Gurditta.

 Early life

 Baba Gurditta was born on the full moon of the month of Katak in 1613 to Mata Damodari and Guru Hargobind.
 According to Pashaura Singh, Gurditta was born on the full-moon day (pūrnamā) of the month of Assū in sambat 1665, which corresponds to 13 October 1608 C.E.
 Gurditta was born in the forests of Daroli located in the Malwa region of Punjab.

 Guru Hargobind was organizing Sikh youth in Amritsar when he received the news of the birth of Gurditta, with this event being recorded as follows:

 Good news (badhāī) came about Gurdita, son of Guru Hargobind Ji, the Sixth Master, grandson of Guru Arjan, ... who was born on the full moon day (pūrnamā) of Assū in sambat 1665 (13 October 1608 CE) from the womb of Mata Damodari.
 The birth took place at auspicious moment at Daroli in the forest country.
 Bhatt Bihārī was recognized at the event and the sacred food of the Guru (gurū kī karāhī) was distributed.